Trump’s Solar Tariff Plans for a Second Term & the Impact on Solar Prices: What You Need to Know

 Solar tariffs refer to taxes or duties placed on imported solar panels and equipment, making them more expensive for U.S. consumers.
 In 2018, the Trump administration imposed a 30% tariff on imported solar cells and panels, primarily from China, under the premise of protecting domestic solar manufacturers.
 The idea was that U.S.-based solar manufacturers would have a better chance of competing in the market if foreign panels became more expensive.

-The tariffs were phased down over time, reducing to 15% by 2022.
-However, solar installers, homeowners, and businesses saw higher upfront costs for solar system installations due to the increased cost of panels, leading to concerns that tariffs could slow the adoption of clean energy technologies.
+solar system installations due to the increased cost of panels, leading to concerns that tariffs could slow the adoption of clean energy technologies.

 Trump’s Solar Tariff Plans for a Second Term